vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-nsxt-airgap.md

 The example shown in this document uses HTTP endpoint ([vRealize Log Insight Cloud](https://docs.vmware.com/en/VMware-vRealize-Log-Insight-Cloud/index.html)) for forwarding logs from Tanzu Kubernetes clusters.

-1. Retrieve the version of the available package
+1. Retrieve the version of the available package.

     ```bash
     tanzu package available list fluent-bit.tanzu.vmware.com -A